Map

 2. Paste the API key in the Google Maps JavaScript API Key field

-3. Save the changes
+3. Save your changes

 4. Publish your site

-2. Click restrict key
+2. Click Restrict key

 Note

-Register your project on Google
+How to register your site on Google

 1. Go to the Google Developer Console